The Matching Engine Decision

 The API Integration Path

 No infrastructure to operate.
 The matching engine runs on SWAPS infrastructure.
-You do not manage graph databases, tune discovery parameters, or handle recomputation.
-The API scales horizontally -- whether your graph has 100 nodes or tens of thousands, the interface is identical.
+You do not manage discovery infrastructure or tune low-level matching systems.
+The API scales horizontally as your marketplace grows, while the interface stays the same.

 What You Give Up